yrovsen/default_credit_card/README.md

 ## Data Import

-The dataset used in this project is imported and loaded into a Pandas DataFrame for further processing and analysis.
+The dataset used in this project contains information on whether clients defaulted on their credit card payments.
+It consists of 30,000 rows and 24 features, along with 1 target column, which is the default column.
+We have checked the data in terms of statistics using the `describe` command.

 ## Preprocessing Steps